 Repeat with second set of contrasting fabrics.

-This is what the two sets of contrasting fabrics should look like.
+This is what the seam of the the contrasting fabrics should look like when sew along the short 6-inch edge.

-Pin right sides of these two fabrics together and stitch 1/4-inch seam all the way around the fabric leaving one 6-inch wide edge open.
+Pin right sides of these two fabrics together, making sure fabric patterns are matched on both sides, and stitch 1/4-inch seam all the way around the fabric leaving one 6-inch wide edge open.

 The 6-inch edge that remains open is the fabric that will be seen at the top of the finished cookie sack.